Stability and deformations of generalised Picard sheaves: Introduction

-In this paper we take $M_2 $ to be a smooth irreducible complex projective curve $C$ of genus $g\ge2$, $M_1$ a moduli space of stable bundles over $C$ and $\mcf$ a universal (or Poincar\'{e}) bundle over $M_1\times C$, when it exists.
-Our interest is when
+Let $C $ be a smooth irreducible complex projective curve of genus $g\ge2$ and $\mcm$ the moduli space of stable bundles of rank $n$ and degree $d$ on $C$, where $\gcd(n,d)=1$.
+Denote by $\mcu$ a universal (or Poincar\'{e}) bundle over $\mcm\times C$, which will remain fixed unless otherwise stated (in general, $\mcu$ is determined up to tensoring by a line bundle lifted from $\mcm$).
+For any vector bundle $E_0$ on $C$, the torsion-free sheaf

-where we suppose that $\gcd(n,d)=1$.
-When $\gcd(n,d)\ne1$, there are no Poincar\'e bundles in the above sense, so the Picard sheaves do not exist.
-Of course, $\picd=\mc M(1,d)$, but the methods and results are sufficiently different for us to make the distinction.
-For the vector bundle $\mcf$, we take Poincar\'e bundles ${\mcp}$ on $\picd\times C$ and $\mcu$ (respectively, $\mcux$) on $\mcm\times C$ (respectively, $\mcmx\times C$).
-In this way, we obtain torsion-free sheaves

-defined for any vector bundle $E_0$ on $C$ of rank $n_0$ and degree $d_0$.
-We shall take $E_0$ to be a stable bundle, in which case the Picard sheaves are locally free when $nd_0+n_0d>n_0n(2g-2)$ and may be referred to as \textit{Picard bundles}.
+on $\mcm$ is called a \textit{generalised Picard sheaf} (for convenience, we shall say simply \textit{Picard sheaf}).
+A similar definition can be made when $\mcm$ is replaced by the fixed determinant moduli space $\mcmx$ for any line bundle $\xi$ of degree $d$ and $\mcu$ is replaced by a universal bundle $\mcux$ on $\mcmx\times C$ (we take the restriction of our chosen universal bundle $\mcu$ on $\mcm\times C$).
+This gives rise to a Picard sheaf